GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 ### Key recommendations

-1. Test your front-end code to make sure your JavaScript is working as expected
+1. Test your front-end code to make sure your JavaScript is working as expected.
     1. It's important to make sure your origin trial token is valid and can be used in your context.
 We highly recommend you use the Chrome DevTools (Application tab) to troubleshoot and validate that your origin trial token is being used correctly.
 More details can be found in the  [origin trials troubleshooting guide](/docs/web-platform/origin-trial-troubleshooting/#use-chrome-devtools-to-check-tokens).
 1. Test your back end to receive the topics results.
     1. Remember to make sure data types and back-end API parameters are configured correctly.